Deltares/numba_celltree/docs/api.rst

   loop with faulty logic in :func:`numba_celltree.algorithms.cohen_sutherland_line_box_clip`.
 This issue seems to appears when an edge vertex lies exactly on top of a bounding box vertex of the celltree.
-The logic has been updated and this has been fixed.
+The logic has been updated and the while loop exits correctly now.

 Changed
 ~~~~~~~